 The gritty inner workings of kitchen and hospitality life aren’t for the faint of heart.
-Expect laborious long hours, intense heat and orders being barked at you, but paired with all of this stress is a thrill and passion that keeps you going.
-If you’ve streamed all of The Bear and you’re looking for more things to watch that’ll bring the heat of the kitchen to life, we’ve rounded up the best 16 films about food that are guaranteed to make your stomach grumble.
+It’s laborious, long hours, intense heat, and orders being barked at you left and right, but paired with all of this stress is a thrill and love of the game that keeps you going.
+If you’re missing The Bear a bit and you’re looking for more things to watch that’ll bring the heat of the kitchen to life, we’ve rounded up the best films about food that are guaranteed to make your stomach grumble.

 The Taste Of Things

 Trần Anh Hùng’s French historical foodie romance is the type of film that’ll spark a light in your stomach and leave it growling for more after every scene.
-Releasing in cinemas in February 2024, this 19th-century narrative is centred around Eugenie, a chef and her boss, Dodin.
+This 19th-century narrative is centred around Eugenie, a chef and her boss, Dodin.

-Starring Juliette Binoche and Benoît Magimel, the film may focus on their dynamic romantic chemistry but the real star of it all are the grandiloquent feasts prepared and presented in front of us.
+Starring Juliette Binoche and Benoît Magimel, the film may focus on their dynamic romantic chemistry, but the real star of it all is the grandiloquent feasts prepared and presented in the midst of it all.

 Tampopo